Search within:

 About Dr. Taylor

-Kirstine Taylor is an Assistant Professor in Political Science and the Center for Law, Justice & Culture.
+Kirstine Taylor is an Associate Professor in Political Science and the Center for Law, Justice & Culture.
 She earned her Ph.D. in Political Science at the University of Washington, where she was also the Postdoctoral Prize Fellow at the Washington Institute for the Study of Inequality & Race.